 Do you ever find yourself at your workspace, clicking your way into a project folder when WHOOSH, in comes the sudden urge to check in on a totally separate project?
-And then you keep doing it, chasing your own tail for a good chunk of time?
+And then you keep doing it, chasing your tail for a good chunk of time?

 Technology can’t always discipline a scattered focus, except if you know how to use it to your advantage.
-Here are some tricks and tips we use at the LiquidPlanner when we need to turn a fidgety attention span into a discipline machine – and get some work done for heaven’s sake!
+Here are some tricks and tips we use at the LiquidPlanner when we need to turn a fidgety attention span into a disciplined machine – and get some work done for heaven’s sake!

 7 ways we use LiquidPlanner to focus our energy

 1. If you don’t already have one, create a daily to-do task using Checklists.
-If your focus is acting like a 100-tentaceled octopus, open your to-do task to ground your energy.
+If your focus is acting like a 100-tentacled octopus, open your to-do task to ground your energy.
 Then, update your list and start with the item at the top.

 2. Use the Favorite View to get quick access to your most important project folders or packages – or the ones that are always in play.
 Seeing the smaller parts of a bigger picture might help harness that flyaway energy and help you re-calibrate your focus.
 And don’t forget – start at the top of the list.
 Priorities, priorities, priorities.

 3. Use the Filter tool (the person icon) on the Projects view to see all the work that’s assigned to you.
-Then, pick the first task that looks important, and go for it.
+Then, pick the first task that looks important and go for it.

 4. Break down long tasks into smaller tasks or checklist items.
-Think: bite-sized pieces.
+Think bite-sized pieces.